FredHutch/svalbard-overview/src/slides/slide-1.md

    - sometimes encrypted
  - Chef Vault
    - a new capability, stores encrypted secret in databag
+   - access tied to Chef client object (node ≌ client)

 ???

-Solutions currently in use at Hutch, may have missed a few
+- Solutions currently in use at Hutch, may have missed a few
+- Chef Vault secret access pretty much controlled at the node level

 ---